 The 586ITB system board is a Baby AT form factor board designed to fit into an ATX form factor case.
 Using an ATX power supply, you can either shut down your computer by pressing the Power button located on the front bezel of your computer or by executing the Shut Down command under the Windows® 95 operating system if you have power management in the BIOS setup correctly enabled.
+Your system will then enter the "Soft Off" state.
+With a modern connected to your system, you can power on your system to remotely transmit or access data.
+An ATX power supply also provides adequate airflow throughout the chassis to prevent overheating the processor.

-With ATX power supply being used, the 586ITB system board can support ACPI Specification, Modem Wake-Up, PC 97 Compliance, and Dual Function Power Button to enhance its performance.
+With ATX power supply being used, the 586ITB system board can support ACPI Specification, Modern Wake-Up, PC 97 Compliance, and Dual Function Power Button to enhance its performance.

 ACPI (Advanced Configuration Power Interface) has energy saving features which enable operating systems to reliably manage and coordinate power planes, PnP (Plug-and-Play) peripherals, and cooling fans.
 ACPI is the specification of Microsoft®s PC 97 "OnNow" design allowing continual "power on" with reduced energy consumption.
-The Modem Wake-Up feature allows the "sleeping" PC to power on to respond to incoming calls.